seanox/pdf-service/README.md

 CR: Service Meta: Added more variants of the constructor
 CR: Service Meta Static: Update to use Map<String, String> instead of Map<String, CharSequence>
 CR: Template API: Separation when loading data and statics for the preview
-CR: Template API: Added method Meta customizeMeta(Meta meta)
+CR: Template API: Omission of final for the methods scan and render
 CR: Template Generate: Unified behavior of data placeholders and static placeholders
 CR: Template Preview Properties: Omission of the prefix 'static'
 CR: Maven: Update of dependencies